keskiju/autocomplete-java/README.md

 * Clean old class members on refresh
 * Fine tuning and small fixes

-Maybe later:
+Maybe later (on issues list):
 * Compilation from source (on project load / on file save) as a separate package.
-Refresh after compilation.
+Trigger refresh after compilation has ended.
 * Autocomplete constructors
-* Autocomplete get and set implementations
+* Autocomplete implementations of getter and setter methods
-* Show inherited class members
+* Autocomplete implementations of inherited methods
-* Show method parameter names
+* Show parameter names in method suggestions
+* Show inherited methods in method suggestions
 * Go to method declaration
 * Intelligent determination of type (current implementation is just a quick hack)
 * Support for multiple root folders
 * Support for symlinks
 * Fuzzy search

+## Contribute

+Contributions are welcome.
+Comment on issues you would like to contribute.